ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 ISO 9004 – Guidance for sustained success

-When people say “ISO 9000 certification,” they almost always mean:
+When organizations refer to “ISO 9000 certification,” they almost always mean ISO 9001 Certification Requirements.

-If you want a full breakdown of the standard itself, see:
+If you want a structured overview of the certifiable standard itself, see:

 Core ISO 9000 (ISO 9001) Certification Requirements

-To become certified, an organization must implement a Quality Management System (QMS) that meets ISO 9001 requirements and pass an external audit.
+To become certified, an organization must implement a Quality Management System (QMS) that conforms to ISO 9001 and pass an external audit conducted by an accredited body.

 1. Define the Scope of the QMS